Tubes in sub-Riemannian geometry and a Weyl's invariance result for curves in the Heisenberg groups: Introduction

 The study of tubes begins with the definition of what a tube is, and instrumental to this is the study of the regularity of the distance from a submanifold.
 This constitutes our first result, which continues the research line initiated in \cite{AF-normal,AF-Hessian,F-StainerBalls,R-tub-neigh} for $C^2$ hypersurfaces or submanifolds of the Heisenberg groups and \cite{AFM-step2} for $C^\infty$ hypersurfaces of some special step $2$ Carnot groups.
 Our contribution extends all previous results to $C^k$ submanifolds of arbitrary codimension, embedded in general rank-varying sub-Riemannian manifolds, with optimal regularity in the $C^k$ class.

-We refer to \cref{sec:preliminaries} for all relevant definitions.
-In the following, $\delta: M \to \R$ is the distance from an embedded submanifold $S\subset M$, $AS \subset T^*M$ is the bundle of covectors that vanish on $TS$ (the so-called \emph{annihilator bundle}), $E:AS \to M$ is the restriction of the sub-Riemannian exponential map to $AS$, $H \in C^\infty(T^*M)$ denotes the sub-Riemannian Hamiltonian, while $\nabla$ represents the horizontal gradient of a $C^1$ function.
-See \cref{thm:tubolarneigh}.
+In the following, $\delta: M \to \R$ is the distance from an embedded submanifold $S\subset M$, $\pi:T^*M \to M$ is the cotangent bundle projection, $AS \subset T^*M$ is the bundle of covectors that vanish on $TS$ (the so-called \emph{annihilator bundle}), $E:AS \to M$ is the restriction of the sub-Riemannian exponential map to $AS$, $H \in C^\infty(T^*M)$ denotes the sub-Riemannian Hamiltonian, while $\nabla$ represents the horizontal gradient of a $C^1$ function.
+We refer to \cref{sec:preliminaries} for precise definitions.
+The next result corresponds to \cref{thm:tubolarneigh}.

 \begin{thm}[Sub-Riemannian tubular neighbourhoods and regularity of the distance] Let $M$ be a sub-Riemannian manifold (smooth, without boundary, complete) and let $S \subset M$ be a non-characteristic submanifold of codimension $m\geq 1$ and of class $C^k$, with $k\geq 2$ (without boundary).
 Then, there exists a continuous function $\varepsilon : S \to \R_{>0}$, such that, letting